allibell/raycer/README.md

 This is a raytracing library that is focused on speed and interactive rendering.
 It uses multiple threads to render parts of an image in parallel.

-I started this project in my spare time in order to refresh my C++ skills and learn about the Google Test framework.
+I made this primarily to learn about Qt, graphics in general (to supplement my Graphics course), and the Google Test framework.
 Turns out you CAN write tests in C++ :-)

 ## prerequisites

 To compile, you need ruby and rake.
-You also need a development version of Qt4 installed on your system.
-I recommend MacPorts for that.
+You also need a development version of Qt5 installed on your system.

 ## compile